 If You’re in Your 50s or 60s

 These are the years you’ll want to take a good, hard look at your retirement goal, assess how close you are to meeting it, and what needs to change for you to reach your goal within your timeframe.
 Keep in mind that the money you’re saving isn’t for a rainy day; these finances will fund your retirement—meaning that your standard of living can increase, de- crease, or stay the same depending on your self-discipline and your priorities.

 Consider what you want your retirement to look like: will your day-to-day activities remain basically the same?
 Do you want to travel, give philanthropically, fund a start-up, or purchase a vacation home?
 Will you sell your current residence and downsize?
 Buy a new car or keep your current one?
 You’ll probably be making lots of changes when you retire, so your income and expenses might be wildly different from what they are now.

 Of course there are more options to consider when it comes to retirement like whether to use a Traditional IRA, Roth IRA, 401K or another method of saving.
-If you would like more info on these types of savings check out our Investment and Retirement Web Page which breaks down the different options of saving.
+If you would like more info on these types of savings check out our Investment and Retirement services which breaks down the different options of saving.